mayawarrier/space_invaders/README.md

 Emulator for the classic Space Invaders arcade game from 1978!
 - Can run in a browser or as a native application
-- Includes a complete emulation of the Intel 8080 microprocessor
+- Includes an instruction level emulation of the Intel 8080 microprocessor
 - Supports original Space Invaders ROMs by Taito or Midway
 - Cross-platform (Windows, Linux, MacOS, Web)